-Private equity deals are normally financed with equity or quasiequity, from the private equity fund, and debt (depending on the size of the transaction, financing structure and type of assets involved).
+Private equity deals are normally financed with equity or quasi-equity, from the private equity fund, and debt (depending on the size of the transaction, the financing structure and the type of assets involved).

-To increase certainty from the seller side to receive the price, equity commitment letters are often requested from the private equity buyer's structure, either from a corporate entity higher up in the fund's chain of control or from the fund itself, more often in auction sales.
+To increase certainty from the seller's side to receive the price, equity commitment letters are often requested from the private equity buyer's structure, either from a corporate entity higher up in the fund's chain of control or from the fund itself, more often in auction sales.

-In what ownership is concerned, the level of equity participation of the private equity fund depends on the type and circumstances of the transaction: for example, in management buyouts and "growth" transactions typically funds hold a minority portion of the equity while in distressed transactions the fund will retain the majority or the whole of the entity's capital.
+As far as ownership is concerned, the level of equity participation of the private equity fund depends on the type and circumstances of the transaction: for example, in management buyouts and "growth" transactions, funds typically hold a minority portion of the equity, while in distressed transactions the fund will retain the majority or all of the entity's capital.